xlander-io/cli-template/README.md

 > step2. check database initialization
 - 1. config your database in your *.toml file
-- 2. open your database and construct the tables using file 'cmd_db/table.sql'
+- 2. open your database and construct the tables using file 'assets/sql/table.sql'
 - 3. run 'go run ./ db init' which will call the function 'Initialize()' inside the 'cmd_db/initialize.go' file which initialize the db data

+>step2.5 optional ,geoip download
+- 1. 'go run ./ geoip download'

 > step3. write api
 - 1.go to `cmd_default` folder where your main program locate